isomerpages/nlb-mobile-guide/pages/Frequently Asked Questions.md

 		<label for="acc3">How do I download and start using the NLB Mobile app?</label>
 		<div class="new-accordion-content">
         <p>
-You can go directly to the App Store or the Google Play Store by scanning the QR code below.</p>
+You can go directly to the App Store or the Google Play Store by scanning the QR code below to download or update the NLB Mobile app:</p>
 			<br><div style="max-width: 400px"><img src="/images/QR code FAQ.jpg" alt="QRcode FAQ"></div>
 		</p><p>Do more with the NLB Mobile app when you log in with your myLibrary username.
 Sign up for one now at <a href="https://account.nlb.gov.sg">https://account.nlb.gov.sg</a> if you don’t have one.</p>
 <p>If you need more help, please approach our staff at the library branches.
 You may also write in to enquiry@nlb.gov.sg. </p>